What are tire ratings?

 Here's a concrete example:

-The 94 load index means that the tyre is capable of carrying a higher load (up to 670 kg) than your original tyre (up to 615 kg).
-A tyre of the same size with a higher load index is therefore perfectly compatible.
+The 94 load index means that the tire is capable of carrying a higher load (up to 670 kg) than your original tire (up to 615 kg).
+A tire of the same size with a higher load index is therefore perfectly compatible.

 The speed rating is also compatible if it is higher.